 We have estimated treatment effects for the Vote 98 experiment with quite minimal assumptions.
-Our analysis requires certain sample-size and other data conditions in order that its large-sample approximations apply; it depends on the data representing what they claim to represent; and it requires treatment assignment to have been blind to who would have voted in the absence of treatment.
-As regards the first of these, in Sections 1.2, 2.2, and 3.3 above we subjected the applicability of our large-sample approximations to rather extensive tests, confirming their applicability to the Vote 98 data.
-Regarding the second, we have taken Gerber and Green's most recently edited version of the data (Gerber and Green 2005, p.301-02), the only version to include cluster identifiers, at face value.
-Although their explanation of its other differences with earlier versions of the data satisfied us, Imai (2005, pp.288-89) regards some of the changes as suspicious.
-Interested readers should compare his and Gerber and Green's discussions and judge this for themselves.
+Our analysis requires certain sample size and other data conditions so that its largesample approximations apply; it depends on the data representing what they claim to represent; and it requires that treatment assignment to have been blind to who would have voted in the absence of treatment.
+Regarding the first of these conditions, in Sections 1.2, 2.2, and 3.3 we subjected the applicability of our large-sample approximations to rather extensive tests, confirming their applicability to the Vote 98 data.
+Regarding the second, we have taken Gerber and Green's most recently edited version of the data (Gerber and Green 2005, pp. 301-302), the only version to include cluster identifiers, at face value.
+Although their explanation of its other differences with earlier versions of the data satisfied us, Imai (2005, pp. 288-289) regarded some of the changes as suspicious.
+Interested readers should compare Imai's and Gerber and Green's discussions and judge this for themselves.
 If these two requirements are granted, then only independence of treatment assignment and potential outcomes remains; but this flows naturally from experimental randomization.
 To protect this implication, we analyzed comparison groups quite strictly as they had been randomized.
 This may be contrasted with Gerber and Green (2000, 2005), who moved to the control group treatment group subjects who mistakenly had been given a placebo message, and it is in marked contrast with Imai (2005), whose as-treated analysis compared to control only the treated, the subset of the treatment group who had actually received the treatment.